 Determination of Spectrometer Collection Angle

 The spectrometer collection angle (β) is chosen to maximize the collection of electrons scattered over different angular ranges after inelastic collision.
 It is also one of the primary variables used in calculations for quantifying EELS spectra, meaning that the correct β is crucial for optimizing signal and ensuring accurate quantification.
-The β available are determined by the EELS spectrometer entrance aperture size, and are usually provided by the spectrometer manufacturer but can also be calculated by the user.
+The β available are determined by the EELS spectrometer entrance aperture size and are usually provided by the spectrometer manufacturer but can also be calculated by the user.

 One must consider the characteristic scattering angle (θE) of the electrons being detected to choose an appropriate β.
 These characteristic scattering angles can be approximated: